john-itcsolutions/cheirrs/README.md

 `git clone https://github.com/cyber-republic/elastos-smartweb-service.git`

-Note that in the host's (in cheirrs root) "TO_BE_COPIED_TO_smartweb-service" directory are scripts and modules in .sh, and .py that have had to be altered from those provided in the experimental Elastos-smartweb-service repo.
+So in the host's (in cheirrs root) "TO_BE_COPIED_TO_smartweb-service" directory are scripts and modules in .sh, .env, .env.test and .py that have had to be altered from those provided in the experimental Elastos-smartweb-service repo.
 These should be copied over the existing files in the worker-0 machine.
 Therefore:

 `exit`